jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 --sort-downloads
 --sort-all-downloads                      : Only sort all downloads within a the scan_dir --sort-folder
---scan-dir                                : set a directory to scan
+--scan-folder                             : set a directory to scan

 // UI Options